Jishun/RoslynWeave/README.md

 - Give this class to [AopContextLocator](RoslynWeave/AopContextLocator.cs) with a factory method
 - In the context class, the `CurrentFrame` object will provide metadata of current method, including the MehtodBase, as well as the parameters passed in
 - `GetCurrentStackTrace()` returns the stack trace based on all frames it went through.
-- Weavers and Aspects and Advice will come to help later
+- Weavers and Aspects and Advice may come to help later
 ```cs

     public class MyContext: DefaultAopContext